guillaumeteillet/technicalTestForACompany-Grunt/README.md

-# Technical Test For Checkout.com - Grunt
+# Technical Test For a company - Grunt
-Technical Test For Checkout.com - Grunt
+Technical Test For a company - Grunt

 ### Prerequisites